yjs/y-websocket/README.md

   <dd>True if this instance is currently communicating to other browser-windows via BroadcastChannel.</dd>
   <b><code>wsProvider.synced: boolean</code></b>
   <dd>True if this instance is currently connected and synced with the server.</dd>
+  <b><code>wsProvider.params : boolean</code></b>
+  <dd>The specified url parameters.
+This can be safely updated, the new values
+    will be used when a new connction is established.
+If this contains an auth token, it should be updated regularly.</dd>
   <b><code>wsProvider.disconnect()</code></b>
   <dd>Disconnect from the server and don't try to reconnect.</dd>
   <b><code>wsProvider.connect()</code></b>